MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define ARTICULATED_ROBOT_ARM
 ```
-Enable for articulated robots or for machines with `NUM_AXES` greater than `3` where feed rate interpretation should be compatibile with firmwares (e.g. grblHAL/grblHAL, Duet-3D/RepRapFirmware, synthetos/g2) that behave different from LinuxCNC.
+Enable for articulated robots or for machines with `I_DRIVER_TYPE` defined, if feed rate interpretation should be compatibile with firmwares (e.g. grblHAL/grblHAL, Duet-3D/RepRapFirmware, synthetos/g2) that behave different from LinuxCNC.
 When enabled, feedrate `F` is defined as follows: Let `dX`, `dY`, ... be displacements along the X, Y, ... axes.
 Let `T` be the time required for the move at the specified nominal feedrate.